 Juliette is originally from the Casamance region but has lived in Dakar many years.
 She is active in the Catholic church and is a trained cook.
 Making the Kayoong baskets is a side-job for her that allows her to save money for her future.

-Edwige is the primary caregiver for her son and a young granddaughter.
+Edwige is the primary provider for her son and caregiver for a young granddaughter.
 For most women, this would more than fill their days.
-However as the main provider for her family, she must also work outside the home.
-She is employed part-time as a house cleaner and enjoys working with Kayoong as she is able to crochet baskets from home.
+However, she must also work outside the home in order to meet their needs.
+She began crocheting for Kayoong while employed part-time as a house cleaner and is now making the very popular designs used by Bags by Lucy’s current collection, featured in the 2019 Dakar Women’s Group Fashion Show.